bundle install --without development test fails

 Currently stepping through the remaining missing requirements.

-#3 Updated by Tod Beardsley almost 5 years ago
+#3 Updated by Tod Beardsley about 5 years ago

 - Status changed from Closed to Reopened

 It's not a support request (stepping through the rest of the requirements lead to no surprises).
 The fact of the matter is, the documented installation procedure is incorrect.
 I'm doing fine, but `bundle install --without development test` leads to a broken installation that needs to be repaired.
 Not exactly a rewarding OOB experience.